The Yolanda Yvette Baker Domestic Violence and Abuse Program

 - Domestic violence is a pattern of abusive behavior in which someone uses physical, sexual, psychological or other types of harm against a current or former partner, an immediate family member or another relative.
 It can also include stalking, threats or other behaviors meant to manipulate or control someone else.

 - Domestic violence is most commonly thought of as intimate partner abuse, but can also include violence from a family member.
 It is also important to note that 1 in 7 males will experience some form of severe physical partner in their lifetime.
 Startling statistics aren't they?
 This is just a glimpse into the dark world of domestic violence.

 It should then be understood that domestic violence makes its victims more likely to suffer from depression and suicidal behavior, and often negatively impacts a victim's ability to perform well at work.
 Without adequate financial means, victims may find themselves trapped in an abusive relationship without enough money to leave, which leads to low self esteem.
 Founder, Crescentia O'Neal-Seralathan, understands this all too well.
 She, herself, is a domestic violence and abuse survivor.

-The Princess/Prince in You Empowerment Camp takes the healing process of domestic violence and abuse one step further in working to curtail the recidivism rate of the crime with the highest repeat rate, domestic violence and abuse against victims/survivors and their children.
+YYBDVAP Empowerment Camp is designed to take the healing process of domestic violence and abuse one step further in working to curtail the recidivism rate of the crime with the highest repeat rate, domestic violence and abuse against victims/survivors and their children.